rweigel/phys260/Lenzs_Law/Lenzs_Law.md

    \else
    a.
 Direction of induced magnetic field:

    b.
-Direction of current in loop:
+Direction of induced current in loop:
    \fi

 4. The loop is moving to the left.